 Marcus, Director at Logikfx

-The 3 stage approach to using chart patterns
+The 3 Step Guide to using Forex Patterns

 Here at logikfx we follow the professional trading method of macro trading using our three level system we know how to analyse any trade we put on to get the best possible outcome in every trade we execute.